-Louvre-Lens Museum: A Cultural Stay Between Art and Heritage
+Louvre-Lens: A Cultural Stay Between Art and Heritage

-Located in Lens in the Hauts-de-France region, the Louvre-Lens Museum is a regional extension of the famous Louvre Museum in Paris.
+Located in Lens in the Hauts-de-France region, the Louvre-Lens is a regional extension of the famous Louvre Museum in Paris.
 Inaugurated in 2012, it represents a major initiative to democratize access to art and revitalize a region once marked by mining industry.

 Objective and Mission

-The Louvre-Lens Museum was designed in the spirit of making works of art accessible outside the French capital and to participate in the cultural and economic development of the Nord-Pas-de-Calais region.
+The Louvre-Lens was designed in the spirit of making works of art accessible outside the French capital and to participate in the cultural and economic development of the Nord-Pas-de-Calais region.
 It aims to give new life to the Louvre's collections by presenting them in an innovative and dynamic context.

 Architecture